rangle/angular-training-slides/content/observables.md

 1. two-way data bind a property
 2. push notifications to an observer
-3. let Angular know when change detetection is required
+3. let Angular know when change detection is required

 +++
 <!-- .slide: data-background="../content/images/answer-slide.jpg" -->